-WASHINGTON - As the collection of personal information by internet companies is encroaching more and more on the privacy of every American, U.S. Senate Majority Whip Dick Durbin (D-IL), Chair of the Senate Judiciary Committee, today introduced legislation to strengthen online privacy protections for children when websites collect their personally identifiable information.
+WASHINGTON - As the collection of personal information by internet companies is encroaching more and more on the privacy of every American, U.S. Senate Majority Whip Dick Durbin (D-IL), Chair of the Senate Judiciary Committee, and U.S. Senators Richard Blumenthal (D-CT) and Mazie Hirono (D-HI) today introduced legislation to strengthen online privacy protections for children when websites collect their personally identifiable information.
 The Clean Slate for Kids Online Act would give every American an enforceable legal right to demand that internet companies delete all personal information that was collected from or about the person when he or she was a child under age 13.

-"Every day, internet companies collect reams of personal data on Americans, including kids.
-But we cannot expect children to fully understand the consequences of their internet use and this collection process.
-Kids deserve a chance to request a clean slate once they are old enough to appreciate the nature of internet data collection, and this bill gives them that chance," said Durbin.
+"Internet companies too often seek to profit from collecting reams of personal data on Americans, including children.
+It's time to put in place some tougher rules of the road - especially when it comes to our kids, who do not fully understand the consequences of their online use," said Durbin.
+"Kids deserve a chance to request a clean slate once they are old enough to appreciate the nature of internet data collection.
+The Clean Slate for Kids Online Act would give them that chance."